rutvikk05/chess-server/README.md

 	{"I":"b d6","d":"w c4"}
 	ws.send('/play b a6');
 	{"I":"b a6","d":null,"message":"Mmm, sorry.
 There are no chess moves left in the database."}

-### Development

-Should you want to play around with the development environment follow the steps below.

-Run the tests:

-	docker exec -it pgn_chess_server_php_fpm vendor/bin/phpunit --configuration phpunit-docker.xml

 ### License